Types of Bankruptcy

 One of the principal advantages of Chapter 7 is that you emerge from bankruptcy without any future obligations on your discharged debts, obtaining a “fresh start.”

 A Chapter 7 case begins with you, the debtor, filing a petition with the bankruptcy court serving the area where you live.
 In addition to the petition, you also must file with the court: (1) schedules of assets and liabilities; (2) a schedule of current monthly income and expenditures; (3) a statement of financial affairs; and (4) a schedule of executory contracts and unexpired leases.
-Individual debtors with primarily consumer debts must file a certificate of credit counseling.
+All individuals filing bankruptcy must obtain credit counseling and must file a certificate of credit counseling.

 A husband and wife may file a joint petition or individual petitions.
 Even if filing jointly, a husband and wife are subject to all the document filing requirements of individual debtors.